Find out how to register with a doctor and dentist, and what healthcare you’re entitled to.

 We have an on-campus NHS health centre.

 Important: Register as soon as you can; don’t wait until you’re ill.
 In the event you need healthcare, you must be registered to be seen.
+This applies to UK and international students.

 You must live on campus or within the Brighton & Hove catchment area to be eligible to register.

-REGISTER WITH A DOCTOR
+REGISTER WITH A CAMPUS DOCTOR

-If you’re living outside this catchment area, you can use the NHS Choices website to find a doctor near you.
+If you’re living outside this catchment area, you can use the NHS website to find a doctor near you.

 If you are currently receiving specialist NHS care for either a mental or physical health condition, please make sure that you ask the health professionals treating you to transfer this care to local providers, e.g. Sussex Partnership NHS Trust or NHS Sussex, in advance of your arrival here.